skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/09-recruiting.md

 process”, accessed December 2019, [*https://join.tts.gsa.gov/hiring-process/*](https://join.tts.gsa.gov/hiring-process/)

-The City of San Francisco has a very high touch hiring process.
+The City of San Francisco has a very high-touch hiring process.
 They require that someone is in touch with candidates at least once a week.

-“*We have gotten feedback from a lot of candidates that this was a really great interaction with government, pleasantly surprised by high touch experience.*” — Deputy Chief Digital Officer.
+“*We have gotten feedback from a lot of candidates that this was a really great interaction with government, pleasantly surprised by high-touch experience.*” — Deputy Chief Digital Officer.

 Reduce the hiring time
 ----------------------